kmurray61/fxt-demo/README.md

-# Code_Markup_Challenge
+# Fxt-Demo

-Pure JavaScript implementation of the code markup challenge utilizing FxtJS framework (https://bitbucket.org/virtualjam/fxt) developed by Ken Murray
+Pure JavaScript implementation of a code markup challenge I did utilizing FxtJS framework developed by Ken Murray

 Live working version is located at https://virtualjam.net/challenge/ Responsive experience – 1 column on mobile to 3 columns on desktop